If you’ve been to a gym or physical therapy clinic, you’ve probably seen or used a foam roller.

 2. IT Band

-The IT Band often gets tight when the hip muscles are weak, and is a common area of tightness in runners.
+Benefits: The IT Band often gets tight when the hip muscles are weak, and is a common area of tightness in runners.
+Foam rolling the IT band may alleviate tightness when combined with strengthening exercises.

 Instructions: Lay on your side with the foam roller underneath the thigh.
 You can roll up and down the length of your thigh, but my preference is to focus on the tightest spots by staying there, and then flexing and extending the knee.
 Your thigh will stay in place, but the IT Band and the quad will slide back and forth over the foam roller.